Box Office: Michael Jackson back at Number One

 Box Office Round-up

-Project Hail Mary stayed in second but is still performing exceptionally strongly.
-It added £2.5m over the weekend, which is down just 29% from last weekend, and takes its total to £27.1m.
-Those stellar audience scores are really starting to have an impact.
-Just a reminder that Ryan Gosling’s last film in cinemas was The Fall Guy, which finished on £12.4m, so Project Hail Mary has already more-than-doubled that and it soon will become the biggest film where he’s been in a lead role, surpassing La La Land’s £30.7m.
-It has also surpassed The Martian (£23.7m), also based on a novel by Andy Weir.
+Project Hail Mary fell to third adding £833k over the weekend, which is down just 50% from last weekend, it’s first major drop.
+That takes its total to £31.9m.
+Just a reminder that Ryan Gosling’s last film in cinemas was The Fall Guy, which finished on £12.4m, so Project Hail Mary is getting close to tripling that total.
+It has now become the biggest film where he’s been in a lead role, surpassing La La Land’s £30.7m.

-The Drama continued its excellent run, adding £1.8m on its second weekend, which is down just 18% from last weekend.
-That takes its total after 10 days in cinemas to £5.7m and it is closing in fast on the final total of 2024’s Challengers (£6.5m).
+The Drama continued its excellent run, adding £503k on its fourth weekend, which is down just 58% from last weekend.
+That takes its total after 24 days in cinemas to £9.1m and it has flown past the final total of 2024’s Challengers (£6.5m).
 This is another great result for A24 and original drama.

 Next Weekend